May Tennant

-Margaret Edith (May) Tennant, CH (1869 — 11 July 1946), née Abraham, born in Rathgar, County Dublin, Ireland, was a civil servant, trade unionist, factory inspector, and campaigner, who worked to improve conditions for industrial workers and was also involved in women's health and education.
-She was one of the first people to be awarded the Order of the Companions of Honour in 1917.
+Margaret Edith (May) Tennant, CH (1869 – 11 July 1946), née Abraham, born in Rathgar, County Dublin, Ireland, was a civil servant, trade unionist, factory inspector, and campaigner, who worked to improve conditions for industrial workers and was also involved in women's health and education.
+She was one of the first people to be appointed to the Order of the Companions of Honour in 1917.

 Early life

-She was born in Rathgar, County Dublin, and educated at home.
-Following her father's death in 1887, she decided to move to London in search of employment.
+May was born and raised in Rathgar, a neighbourhood in Dublin County.
+Her father, Dr. George W. Abraham, was a Dublin lawyer.
+He died in 1887, leaving the family impoverished but not without connections.
+With a letter of introduction to Lady Dilke, May left Rathgar and moved to London in search of employment.

 Trade unionism

 In London she became secretary to Emilia, Lady Dilke, who was a leader of the Women's Trade Union League, an organisation of which Tennant became treasurer.
 She supported the London Dock Strike of 1889 and helped organise laundresses.

-In 1891 she was appointed to the Royal Commission on Labour, set up to investigate the poor conditions faced by industrial workers, as one of 4 women assistant commissioners.
+In 1891 she was appointed to the Royal Commission on Labour, set up to investigate the poor conditions faced by industrial workers, as one of four women assistant commissioners.

 Factory inspector

-H. H. Asquith decided to appoint women factory inspectors in 1893, and she was one of his first choices, soon superintending a team of 5 women inspectors.
+H. H. Asquith decided to appoint women factory inspectors in 1893, and she was one of his first choices, soon superintending a team of five women inspectors.
 In this position, she was known for her good humour which helped relations with factory managers.
 In 1895, she joined the Departmental Committee on Dangerous Trades.
 She wrote a book on factory legislation in 1896, The Laws Relating to Factories and Workshops, Including Laundries and Docks.